thereisnocourse/thereisnocourse/ABOUT.md

 The starting point for this project was the question, what would it be like to create a game where all user interaction happened via Python code?
 In other words, the player uses only Python code to control the game.
 Why would anyone ask this question?
 I have no idea.
+It seemed like a fun challenge.

 In truth, there was another question at the very beginning, and that
 was: what are the skills and abilities that make someone a really good Python programmer, and can those be developed through teaching or training, if so how?
 But that question has got so lost in the nonsense that followed I think it's best to forget anyone ever asked it.
-If at any point you find yourself thinking, "how can I teach this or that aspect of Python programming", I would recommend taking a break, making a very strong cocktail, and rewatching a few Monty Python sketches.
+So if at any point you find yourself thinking, "how can I teach this or that aspect of Python programming", I would recommend taking a break, making a very strong cocktail, and watching a few Monty Python sketches.
 Then sit back down and have some fun!